Bible translations into Japanese: New Interconfessional Translation/Interconfessional Version, 1987, 1988, 2018

 The Second Vatican Council decided to promote ecumenism and emphasized respect for the Bible.
-Consortia between the Catholic and the Protestant churches were organized and translation projects started in many countries, including Japan.
-The collaboration committee published the Interconfessional Translation Bible (共同訳聖書, kyōdō yaku seisho) of the New Testament in 1978, but it was not widely supported by both congregations, Catholic and Protestant.
+Consortia between the Catholic and the Protestant churches were organized and translation projects were started in many countries, including Japan.
+The collaboration committee published the Interconfessional Translation Bible (共同訳聖書, kyōdō yaku seisho) of the New Testament in 1978, but it was not widely supported by both congregations.
 The committee then published a revised version in 1987, the New Interconfessional Translation Bible (新共同訳聖書, shin kyōdō yaku seisho), which included the Old Testament.
-It has been distributed well by various organisations such as Gideons International, the next edition was planned to be released in 2016.
+It has been widely distributed by various organisations (such as Gideons International).
+The next edition was planned to be released in 2016.

-After inconsistencies throughout the 1987 text were pointed out and the public expressed interest in a revision in order to improve it, the board of directors of the Japan Bible Society officially decided in 2009 to undertake the revision of the New Interconfessional Translation Bible, the first revision in 31 years.
+After the 1987 text was published, inconsistencies were discovered and the public expressed interest in a revision.
+The board of directors of the Japan Bible Society officially decided in 2009 to undertake the revision of the New Interconfessional Translation Bible, the first revision in 31 years.
 On 2 March 2010, they held a press conference to announce the start of the translation project.
-The translation work took place over eight years until it was completed in 2017, and then published in 2018 as the Japan Bible Society Interconfessional Version (聖書協会共同訳聖書, seisho kyōkai kyōdōyaku seisho).
-Taking advantage of the Skopos theory of translation, it seeks to serve the "next generation" of Christians while presenting the text in a "dignified Japanese suitable for reading in worship."
+The translation work was completed in 2017, and the result was published in 2018 as the Japan Bible Society Interconfessional Version (聖書協会共同訳聖書, seisho kyōkai kyōdōyaku seisho).
+Taking advantage of the Skopos theory of translation, it sought to serve the "next generation" of Christians while presenting the text in a "dignified Japanese suitable for reading in worship."